cederberg/simple-admin/README.md

 simple-admin
 ============
-Scripts for simplified Ubuntu server administration and maintenance.
+Scripts for simplified Debian and Ubuntu server administration and maintenance.

 Web Site: http://www.simple-admin.org/

 Requirements
 ------------
-* Ubuntu 10.04 LTS (or later)
+* Ubuntu 10.04 LTS (or later) or Debian 6.0 (or later)
-* ...and some command-line tools (installed if missing)
+* ...a few command-line tools (handled by installer)

 Installation
 ------------
-The install script will install required command-line tools and Perl modules.
+The automated installer script downloads and copies files to locations under in `/usr/local`.
+It also installs the required command-line tools and Perl modules.

 * `curl -L get.simple-admin.org | bash` -- for curl supporters
 * `wget -qO - get.simple-admin.org | bash` -- for wget fans
-* ...or download, unpack and run install script: `./install.sh`
+* ...or run directly from a download directory: `./install.sh`

+To install a specified version, add a `VERSION` variable for `bash`:

+* `curl -L get.simple-admin.org | VERSION="1.3" bash`
+* `wget -qO - get.simple-admin.org | VERSION="1.3" bash`

-Configuration files can be copied & modified from `etc/*.conf` examples.
+Configuration files can be copied & modified from `/usr/local/share/simple-admin/*.conf` examples (after installation).